My Sweeten Story: A Cozy Loft in a Converted School Building

 We also like this word that the Dutch have, Gezellig, which translates to something like coziness.
 It’s not a style, per se, but achieving it was a driving force for our renovation.
 We didn’t want an overly designed space, but rather one that felt considered.

 Practical launch pad to renovate

-We planned our renovation to coincide with the water boiler warranty expiration.
+We coordinated our renovation to coincide with the water boiler warranty expiration.
 Each unit has its own boiler, and you always hear about these things failing shortly after their warranty goes.
 We figured we would try to avoid becoming a statistic.
-The apartment was also in desperate need of an electrical panel upgrade.
+Another motivation to upgrade was the desperate need for an electrical panel overhaul in the apartment.
 We wanted to add an in-unit washer and dryer and a shower to our powder room.
 In addition, the apartment lacked, and desperately needed, built-in storage.

-We posted our project, and Sweeten was a great help in providing a list of relevant contractors.
+We posted our project, and Sweeten was a great help in providing a list of relevant contractors in Brooklyn.
 Since I work in this field, I did not utilize other services the company provides.
 I wanted to complete the renovation within an allotted time frame, and keep within a firm budget.
-Our Sweeten contractors were great to work with; we had a few conversations before the renovation, and they were very accommodating.
+Our Sweeten contractor proposed great ideas.
+We had a few conversations before the renovation, and she was very accommodating.